RoxanaGhenea/df-bank-challenge/Challenge README.md

 **Tests:**
 4. Test withdrawal functionality by verifying if a withdrawal is made this decreases the account balance correctly. - Test Done
 5. Test that you cannot withdraw more than what you have in your account. - Test Done
-6. Test you can set an amount over which you can exceed the account balance.
+6. Test you can set an amount over which you can exceed the account balance. - Beyond the scope of this exercise - do this if you have time left to spare
-7. Test you cannot set a credit limit higher than the bank's allowed limit for your account.
+7. Test you cannot set a credit limit higher than the bank's allowed limit for your account. - Beyond the scope of this exercise - do this if you have time left to spare

 ##### User Story 3:
 > As a user
 > I want the bank to record the date of each transaction
-> So that I can keep track of when the transactions occurred
+> So that I can keep track of when the transactions occurred.

 **Tests:**
-8. Test that each transaction is recorded with the correct date and time.
+8. Test that each transaction is recorded with the correct date. - Test Done
-9. Test that the transactions are recorded in the correct chronological order.
+9. Test that the transactions are recorded in the correct chronological order. - Test Done

 ##### User Story 4: